caseyanderson/SC3-RPiZeroW/OSC/listener/listener.md

 Note the following:
 * we use `argparse` here to both set defaults as well as provide a command line interface.
 In this case the arguments are `--ip`, with a default of `127.0.0.1`, and `--port`, with a default of `57120`.
-If one is sending to a **different** computer one would need to provide that computer's `IP Address`.
+If one is sending to a **different** computer one would need to provide that computer's `IP Address` like so: `python3 send_osc.py --ip "IPADDRESS"`
 * we create a `upd_client` object, store it at `client`, and then pass the `ip` and `port` for our message destination to it
 * finally, a `for` loop is used to send ten random numbers to the destination.